 - Ecological rejuvenation of the cities.
 Forests are the green lungs that protect the environment of cities by pollution mitigation, cleaner air, noise reduction, water harvesting and reduction of heat islands effect.

 - Health benefits to all urban citizens.

-- Making cities climate resilient.
+- Making cities climate-resilient.

 Benefits of Nagar Van Scheme

-- Urban forestry is an integrated concept of forest resource management to provide improved environment, pleasing and relaxing surroundings in an urban system.
-The launch of ‘ Nagar Van’ scheme will provide opportunity to the states to manage urban ecosystems.
+- Urban forestry is an integrated concept of forest resource management to provide the improved environment, pleasing and relaxing surroundings in an urban system.
+The launch of ‘ Nagar Van’ scheme will provide an opportunity to the states to manage urban ecosystems.

 - Under the scheme, 1,000 schools of the country will be selected every year and each will raise at least 1,000 saplings by involving students.
 Selected schools will receive grant of Rs 25,000 in the first year and Rs 10,000 per year for the subsequent two years.

 Components of City Forests in Nagar Van Yojana